ApurvaBhargava/my-curriculum-vitae/README.md

 **Informed Inc., San Francisco Bay Area, CA** (October 2021 – Present)\
 *Machine Learning/ AI Engineer*
+- Document Extraction
-- Built and deployed deep learning models for extracting specific fields from 6 different document types from loan deal jackets, with an extraction rate and F1 score over 90%.
+  - Built and deployed deep learning models for extracting specific fields for 30+ different document types from loan applications, with an extraction rate and F1 score over 92%.
+  - Collaborated on building automated ML pipelines for document extraction and understanding tasks.
+  - Built a model employing ChatGPT LLM (Large Language Model) for extraction of fields from SSI award letter.
+- Fraud or Income Misrepresentation
+  - Built and deployed fraudulent paystub detection model with a 3% fraud flagging rate and negligible false positives.
+  - Built and deployed near duplicate detection model for detecting bank statement fraud.
+  - Built graph neural network models utilizing relationships between transaction types, amounts and dates for detecting fraudulent bank statements.
+  - Explored document tampering detection for identifying fraudulent document.
+- Compliance and Optimization
   - Built and deployed anonymization model for detecting PII (Personal Identifiable Information), and replacing it with random text from same entity class with similar font, and automatically blend it in with minimal artifacts.
-- Built and deployed fraudulent paystub detection model with a 3% fraud flagging rate and negligible false positives.
-- Built a model employing LLM (Large Language Model) for extraction of fields from SSI award letter.
+  - Explored controlled stable diffusion for generating anonymized documents.
+  - Optimized data and model pipelines (AWS Step Functions and Lambdas), resulting in cost savings and improved operational efficiency.
-- Successfully executed a POC for sequencing or ordering pages of a document using text in the pages.
+  - Successfully executed a POC using a Seq2Seq model for sequencing or ordering pages of a document using text in the pages.
-- Collaborated on building automated ML pipelines for document extraction and understanding tasks.

 **International Flavors & Fragrances, New York, NY** (June 2021 – October 2021)\
 *Data Science Intern*